☠️ 30%+ of startups fail due to lack of product-market fit. In this eBook, you'll learn how to avoid it. Only $10 for a limited time.

 If you want some help on which service to choose, shoot me an email to firstname.lastname@example.org!

 Pricing: It has three plans.
-The “Essential” costs $467/month and offers all kinds of designs in exception to website and app design, presentations, logos and branding.
-The “Pro” plan costs $849/month and includes all these tasks.
-The third plan is called “Premium” and is for businesses who have specific needs, like +1 concurrent tasks.
+The “Essential” costs $849/month and offers all kinds of designs in exception to website and app design, presentations, logos and branding.
+The “Pro” plan costs $1,149/month and includes all these tasks.
+The third plan is called “Premium”, it costs $1,699/month and it includes development of sites on Webflow (an amazing website visual designer tool) and communication through Slack.

-Web/app design: Yes, but only on the Pro plan.
+Web/app design: Yes, but not in the "Essential" plan.

 Turnaround: 48 hours, from Monday to Friday.

 Thoughts: I’ve personally tried DesignJoy and the experience was really great.
-I’m writing an article about it, actually.
+I’ve written this complete review about it, actually.
 The price-quality balance is amazing and the communication was super solid.
 What motivated me to try them was their previous work and portfolio.

 ManyPixels was launched in February 2018 by Robin Vander Heyden and Quentin Gilon.
 Many people got to know about unlimited design services because of ManyPixels, as they did a massive promotion in communities and networks (and it is now ranking #1 for many keywords related to this kind of services).